Severance season 3 announced following season 2 finale

 Here is the official plot of Severance: “Mark Scout (Adam Scott) leads a team at Lumon Industries, whose employees have undergone a severance procedure that surgically divides their memories between their work and personal lives.
 This daring experiment in “work-life balance” is called into question as Mark finds himself at the center of an unraveling mystery that will force him to confront the true nature of his work… and of himself.
 In season two, Mark and his friends learn the dire consequences of trifling with the severance barrier, leading them further down a path of woe.
 Season two welcomes new series regulars Sarah Bock and Ólafur Darri Ólafsson.”

-What did you think of season two of Severance?
-What do you anticipate from the just-announced third?
+What did you think of season 2 of Severance?
+What do you anticipate from the just-announced season 3?

 Follow the JOBLO MOVIE NETWORK